Learn about your plan

 New Preventive Screenings and Services for Women

-Beginning January 1, 2014, there are new preventive screenings and services for women.
+There are new preventive screenings and services for women.
 These additional services will be covered at 100%, not subject to the deductible, when you use in-network providers.

 - Prescribed generic contraceptives (including OTC and single source brands) and contraceptives counseling; and